 Firmenich SA has negotiated the rights to commercialize Sweetmyx in food.
 As the world’s #2 ranking flavoring company, Firmenich’s sales reach is powerful so Sweetmyx will likely land in cookies, muffins, cakes, yogurt, and other highly processed foods found in your grocery store.

 Q: How will Sweetmyx be labeled?

-A: Again, right now we’re operating in the dark, but we do know that Big Food wants it to appear as innocuous as possible.
+A: Again, right now we’re operating in the dark, but we do know that food and beverage companies wants it to appear as innocuous as possible.
 So you can probably bet it won’t be labeled as Sweetmyx—that would draw too much consumer attention.
 Most likely you’ll see it lumped in with artificial flavorings, artificial sweeteners, or perhaps listed as a “sweetener blend”.

 Q: So what’s the bottom line?
 Is Sweetmyx a good thing?
 Is it healthy?

 A: Answering whether Sweetmyx is good for you can be complicated, but here’s my perspective.
 Senomyx and Big Food would like us to think they’re helping us out by introducing lower-calorie, healthier foods made with Sweetmyx.
 In reality they’re introducing yet another additive into an already highly processed food world.